simondlevy/MulticopterSim/README.md

 # About

 MulticopterSim is a simple multicopter flight simulator using Unreal Engine.
-It runs on Windows, using UDP sockets to communicate stick demands, vehicle state and camera images with flight-control programs written in various languages.
+It runs on Windows, using sockets to communicate stick demands, vehicle state and camera images with flight-control programs written in various languages.
 This approach supports rapid prototyping of flight-control algorithms without having to recompile the simulator itself.